 The challenge comes in when your environment changes, all your parameters change.
 Let's say the shape or structure of the data changes.
 Perhaps a column is added to a table, or there is a reordering in the data, or it could even be that the program itself gets changed (like the code itself gets changed).
 In all these different cases, we ended up using the sequence differently.
 So the sequence didn’t change, but the way we used the sequence changed.
 In these cases it became very difficult to ensure that the same input values always got the same output values.
 We had determinism, but not in a way that was actually useful for us.

 Every time you ask for a specific input, it will give you it’s original correlating output.
-It's not reliant on maintaining anything in memory in order to make sure we have this guarantee and it doesn't rely on any state in order to generate its values.
+It's not reliant on maintaining anything in memory in order to make sure we have this guarantee and it doesn't rely on any state in order to generate data values.

 So the distinction between Faker and Copycat is this: Faker generates a sequence of values, whereas Copycat maps values.
 For the same input values it will always give the same output values.